-Generally, you should not take any over-the-counter medication while pregnant unless it is necessary.
+Generally, you should not take any OTC medication while pregnant unless it is necessary.

 The following medications and home remedies have no known harmful effects during pregnancy when taken according to the package directions.
-Contact your health care provider for additional information on their safety or for medications not listed here.
+Contact your doctor for additional information on their safety or for medications not listed here.

 Safe Medications to Take During Pregnancy*